LearnersGuild/learning-os/game/processes/team-formation.md

   - Assign the Team to the Goal Instance
 - Of the _other_ players that voted for this Goal Template, rate them ascending by PGSP and select the top (TEAM_MEMBERS_SIZE - 1)
 - If you didn't get enough players from the previous step to reach TEAM_MEMBERS_SIZE
-  - Find the 10 players who are not yet on a team who are closest to this teams average Build Days
+  - Find the 10 players who are not yet on a team who are closest to this teams average Effective Contribution
   - Order these players ascending by LMR followed by PGSP
   - Select to the top players from that list until you've reached TEAM_MEMBERS_SIZE
 - You now have TEAM_MEMBERS_SIZE team members, for each of these members:
   - Update their PGSP
   - Remove their votes from this goal and other goals they have voted for in this cycle
-- Calculate the average Build Days for the selected Team Members from Step 1
+- Calculate the average Effective Contribution (EC) for the selected Team Members from Step 1
-- If average is more than 150 skip Step 2 and repeat step 1
+- If average is more than 30 skip Step 2 and repeat step 1

 ### Step 2: Select Team Leads